AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

          There is no "1 size fits all" set of luma coefficients.
 (The values are typically different for each colorspace, and the application of them may be nonsensical depending on the intensity coding anyways).
 Thus, the 'right' answer is to make these functions on the :cpp:class:`:ref:`Config`` class.
 However, it's often useful to have a config-wide default so here it is.
 We will add the colorspace specific luma call if/when another client is interesting in using it.

-   .. py:method:: Config.getDefaultSceneToDisplayViewTransform(self: PyOpenColorIO.Config) -> OpenColorIO_v2_0rc1::ViewTransform
+   .. py:method:: Config.getDefaultSceneToDisplayViewTransform(self: PyOpenColorIO.Config) -> PyOpenColorIO.ViewTransform
       :module: PyOpenColorIO

       This view transform is the one that will be used by default if a :ref:`ColorSpaceTransform` is needed between a scene-referred and display-referred color space.
 The config author may specify a transform to use via the default_view_transform entry in the config.
 If that is not present, or does not return a valid view transform from the scene-referred connection space, the fall-back is to use the first valid view transform in the config.
 Returns a null ConstTransformRcPtr if there isn't one.